Legal Advice for Compensation Insurance Claims & TPD Payouts

 6. Be aware that there are strict time limits and that early intervention can support the success of your case.

-Splatt Lawyers is a 100% No-Win, No-Fee law firm.
-Our no risk legal funding means you pay nothing to start your case and owe nothing until we win your claim.
-There are no fees or charges if you lose.
-Call now for your free case assessment – 1800 700 125.
+Splatt Lawyers is a 100% No-Win, No-Fee law firm that provides legal advice for workplace injury claims due to employer negligence.
+Our no-risk legal funding means you pay nothing until we win your case and zero if you lose.
+Call now for your free case assessment: 1800 700 125.

-How Long for a Successful Workers Compensation Payout?
+How Long For a Successful WorkCover Compensation Payout?

-How long is a workers’ compensation payout?
-The timeframe to receive a settlement for a successful workers’ compensation claim depends on the severity of your damage and the type of claim.
+The timeframe for a successful WorkCover compensation payout depends on the severity of your damage and the type of claim.
 The information below shows the standard wait times for each type of compensation payout.

 Type of Work Injury CompensationLength of Time